inclusion-numerique/mon-suivi-social/Readme.md

 #### Database

-You need a postgresql database setup for usint the app in dev environment.
+You need a postgresql database setup for using the app in dev environment.
 When setup, add the database connection string in `.env`

 Database client is Prisma https://www.prisma.io/

-Run `pnpm -F web prisma:generate` to geneate the prisma client, then `pnpm -F web prisma migrate deploy` to setup your schema.
+Run `pnpm -F web prisma:generate` to generate the prisma client, then `pnpm -F web prisma migrate deploy` to setup your schema.

 To seed your database with fixtures, run `pnpm -F cli fixtures:load`